KygekDev/KygekDev/docs/private-support.md

 If you get to this page, chances are you were redirected from https://kygekdev.github.io/private-support.
 This page will explain about private support from KygekDev, both for PocketMine-MP plugins and other things.

+### WARNING

+Only send friend requests to KygekDev if you have a strong reason to do so (such as reporting vulnerabilities, staff DM-ing, commission, etc).
+When KygekDev accepts your friend request, he will ask you for a strong reason to why you sent a friend request to him.
+Failing to give a strong reason will result in a **friend removal**.
+Friend requests may be closed **permanently** if users keep abusing the friend requests feature without any strong reasons.
+If that happens, every user **must** notify KygekDev in a public Discord server by mentioning and providing a strong reason to why the user wants to send him a friend request, otherwise all unknown friend requests will be **ignored**.

 ---

 ## Private Support for PocketMine-MP Plugins